-16.1 Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
+- 16.1 Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
 This power imbalance could be due to age, gender, sexual identity, cognitive ability, physical strength, status, and /or access to economic or other resources.
 The abuse could be linked to an exchange for something the victim perceives that they need or want and/or will be to the financial benefit or other advantage (such as increase status) of the perpetrator or facilitator.
 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
 The abuse can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
 It may involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.
 Victims can be exploited even when the activity appears consensual, and it should be noted exploitation as well as being physical can be facilitated and/or take place online.
-More definitions and indicators are included in Appendix 3 Any concerns that a child is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
+More definitions and indicators are included in Appendix 3.
+Any concerns that a child is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
 Mayfield School is aware there is a clear link between regular school absence/truanting, CSE and CCE.
-Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

-- 16.2 The DSL will use the TSCP Exploitation Toolkit14 on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
+Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk. - 16.2 The DSL will use the TSCP Exploitation Toolkit14 on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
 The Exploitation Toolkit will indicate to the DSL whether a MASH referral is necessary.
 If the DSL is in any doubt, they will contact TESS or the MASH. - 16.3 If a child is in immediate danger the police should be called on 999. - 16.4 Mayfield School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 Consequently, the child may resent what they perceive as interference by staff.
-However, staff must act on their concerns as they would for any other type of abuse. - Mayfield School includes the risks of sexual and criminal exploitation in the PHSE 16.5 and RSE curriculum.
+However, staff must act on their concerns as they would for any other type of abuse. - 16.5 Mayfield School includes the risks of sexual and criminal exploitation in the PHSE and RSE curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
-They will be supported in terms of recognising and assessing risk in relation to CSE/CCE, including online, and knowing how and where to get help.